roberddd/batchgenie/docs/utilities.md

 - **Modifications**
     - **Resize Image**: Enable this option to resize the image during conversion.

 !!! info2 "Dry Run (:blender_icon_ghost_enabled:Symbol)"
     Simulate the batch process without making any changes.
 Useful for previewing the actions that will be taken.
 Results are displayed in the console for review.

+!!! tip "Tips"
-You can cancel the operation at any time by pressing the ESC key.
+    - **Cancel the Operation**: You can cancel the operation at any time by pressing the **ESC** key.
 The utility will complete any ongoing tasks and display a summary of processed and skipped files.

-<div style="clear:both"></div>
+    - **Choosing the Best Image Format**: For a balance between image quality and file size, **WebP** is often the best choice.
+It provides significant storage savings and is generally more efficient than PNG or JPEG.
+WebP supports both **lossy** and **lossless** compression, along with features like transparency, making it a versatile option.
+For more details about supported image formats in Blender, check the [official documentation](https://docs.blender.org/manual/en/latest/files/media/image_formats.html).

 ---